themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 )
 ```

 The S3 access logs need a little processing before we can simply treat them as a "space-delimited" file.
-But once we've done that, we just need to create a `Rule` which maps from an `Array[String]` (aliased as `Delimited`) to our `S3AccessLog` domain object and we're good!
+For example, empty values are represented by the string `-`.
+Fortunately we can account for all that by chaining multiple `Rule`s together to create a new `Rule` which maps from an `Array[String]` (aliased as `Delimited`) to our `S3AccessLog` domain object.

 ```scala
 class S3AccessLogScheme(csvParser: CSVParser = new CSVParser(' ')) extends Scheme[S3AccessLog] {